-Our medical negligence department has represented numerous women who have suffered from injuries sustained during childbirth, which have resulted in physical as well as psychological damage.
+Our medical negligence Lawyers have represented numerous clients who have suffered from injuries sustained during childbirth, which have resulted in physical as well as psychological injury.

-The compensation we have successfully recovered has helped our clients pay for private corrective surgery, relieving some of the ongoing suffering the injuries can cause.
+The recovery of compensation has helped our clients pay for private corrective surgery, relieving some of the ongoing suffering the injuries can cause.

 One of the most common injuries during child birth is a tear to the perineum; this is the area between the vagina and the anus.
 There are different levels of severity of tear, ranging from a first to a fourth degree tear, the latter of which is the most serious.
 In many cases these tears are unavoidable and if correctly diagnosed and treated at the time of birth, even the complications from the most serious tears can be limited.

 Unfortunately, however, failures in medical care can occur.
 There is either a failure that causes very serious tears or there is a failure to recognise and treat a tear in a timely manor.
 Both circumstances can result in devastating and traumatic injuries that can cause significant pain, loss of sensation and incontinence.

 Furthermore, some women are more at risk from third and fourth degree tears and the delivery team should take this into consideration and take necessary steps to manage the risks.
 In particular, serious tears are more likely in the following situations:

 - A previous vaginal delivery that caused a third or fourth degree tear